warthog9/tenstorrent.github.io/core/getting-started/README.md

 ![tt-smi](/images/tt_smi.png)

 This is the default mode where the user can see device information, telemetry, and firmware.
-If TT-smi runs without errors, congratulations!
+If TT-SMI runs without errors, congratulations!
 You're ready to use your Tenstorrent device.

 ## Installation